-Rising high above the Shinjuku district, the sophisticated oasis that is distinctive of Park Hyatt Tokyo offers vertiginous views of Tokyo and the Kanto Plain stretching to the snow-capped peak of Mount Fuji.
+Rising high above the Shinjuku district, the Park Hyatt Tokyo offers vertiginous views of Tokyo and the Kanto Plain stretching to the snow-capped peak of Mount Fuji.
 Located among the wide streets and shiny skyscrapers of the west Shinjuku district, it’s just a short stroll from the bustling bars, shops and restaurants.

 Since opening in 1994 it continues to impress with its impeccable style, attentive service and sleek décor.
-Japanese art and bamboo plants elegantly decorate the spacious rooms and soothe your senses, along with the modern and minimalist furnishings and extravagant bathrooms that make up a luxurious escape from the bustling city life.
-Indulge in the exquisite spa treatments at the Club on the Park and allow the spa therapists to knead your stress away as you fall asleep to the sweeping views of urban Tokyo.
+Japanese art and bamboo plants elegantly decorate the spacious rooms along with the modern and minimalist furnishings and extravagant bathrooms that make up this luxurious escape from the bustling city life.